StephenJD/lighting_up_your_life/content/en/Teaching/Discipleship Groups/Growth Groups/Growth Group Handbook.md

 ---
+title: The Growth Group Handbook
 type: document
-translationKey: Growth Group Handbook
+translationKey: The Growth Group Handbook
-title: Growth Group Handbook
+geometry: margin=2cm
+geometry: a4paper
 ---
-# The Growth Group Handbook

 This is a *How-to* guide for Growth Groups.
 For biblical background and more on the vision behind Growth Groups see *"Growth Groups -